 In the evening, the sage initiated the rituals and formally took the swindler as his disciple.

 The swindler in return proved himself an obedient disciple.
-He messaged his hands and feet, wash his feet and helped him with all the rituals along with cleaning the temple.
+He massaged his hands and feet, washed his feet, and helped him with all the rituals along with cleaning the temple.
 Although the sage was happy with his disciple, the swindler could not gain enough confidence for the sage to part with his bag when he was around.

 As days passed by, the swindler started getting frustrated, "He does not trust me enough to leave the bag with me.
 I can gain access to the bag if I kill him with a knife or feed him with poison."

 When he was thinking all this, the swindler saw a young boy visit the sage.
 He was the son of one of the sage's followers.
 He invited the sage, "O Guruji, I have come here personally to invite you to our house for the ceremony of sacred thread.
 Please accept the invitation to sanctify the ceremony with your kind presence."

 The sage accepted the invitation, and after some time started off for the town with the swindler.
 On the way, they came across a river, where the sage thought of relieving himself.
 He folded the bagful of money in his robe.
 He asked his disciple to look after it, "My child, Look after the robe until I return".